Full Athlete Development

 – Join The Academy

 Over 100 athletes have passed through our doors as well as many great coaches, volunteers, wax staff and countless other contributors.
 Every person has helped shape who we are and what we do.
-Every year we try to take a critical look at how we operate our training centre and look to make changes that we feel represent our athletes’ needs, our community, and to no small part our financial landscape.
-Not every idea or change is successful, and just like everyone in sport, we keep looking to tweak things to find the ideal balance.
+Every year we make changes that we feel represent our athletes’ needs, our community, and to no small part our financial landscape.

 Academy Selection Criteria

-The application process is fairly competitive, with regularly receiving over 20-30 applications.
+The application process is fairly competitive, with over 20-30 applications annually.

 (This is not an exhaustive list of factors we would consider, but this is where we place priority.
 If applicants have race results outside this list, internationally or domestically that are of note, they should be included in the application.)